 The Case Western Reserve University School of Medicine World Medicine Pathway was made possible by a generous donation from Dr. Andrew B. Kaufman.

-Born in Youngstown, Ohio, Dr. Kaufman is a Case Western Reserve University School Of Medicine alumnus of class 1965.
+Born in Youngstown, Ohio, Dr. Kaufman is a Case Western Reserve University School of Medicine alumnus of the Class of 1965.
 He retired as president and partner of Midwest Neurosurgery Associates, a private neurosurgery practice in Kansas City, MO.